Save Money—Upfront Purchase Cost and Over the Life of your Vehicle

 Some Colorado utility companies, like Xcel Energy, Black Hills Energy, Holy Cross Energy, San Isabel Electric Association, and Gunnison County Electric Association offer even more incentives for Coloradans who live in their service territories.
 In addition to rebates, some utilities also offer “time of use” rates, which reward their residential customers with reduced electricity prices for charging overnight.
 Visit the US Department of Energy’s Alternative Fuels Data Center to see all utility incentives currently available in Colorado.

-At this time, the Xcel Energy and Black Hills Energy EV rebates cannot be stacked with the state tax credit.
+At this time, the Black Hills Energy EV rebate cannot be stacked with the state tax credit.

-Income-qualified residential customers are eligible for rebates of $3,000 - $5,500 towards the lease or purchase of pre-owned and new EVs.
-Residential customers may be eligible for a rebate of up to $1,300 on home wiring costs related to installing a Level 2 charger.
+Residential customers may be eligible for a rebate of up to $1,300 on home wiring costs related to installing a Level 2 charger. - Holy Cross Energy

-Residential customers are eligible for a $500 rebate towards the purchase and installation of an at-home Level 2 charger.
+Residential customers are eligible for a $500 rebate towards the installation of an at-home Level 2 charger.
 Income-qualified residential customers can receive up to $1,300 in rebates towards the purchase and installation of an at-home Level 2 charger.
-Residential customers who are income qualified may receive rebates of up to $3,000-$5,500 towards the purchase of a new or pre-owned EV.
+Residential customers who are income qualified may receive rebates of up to $2,500 towards the purchase of a new or pre-owned EV. - United Power

 Residential members qualify for up to a 50% rebate on expenses associated with buying and installing an Electric Vehicle Charger, with a maximum rebate amount of $1,000.